04 May, 2026

 Why it matters

-This was the first clean scoreboard on whether a half-trillion-dollar AI buildout converts into customer demand.
-Google's cloud growth and Microsoft's AI run-rate are the strongest signals that capex is tracking demand.
-Meta's selloff and Microsoft's flat print are the market saying the bar moves higher with each capex hike.
-AI is now generating real revenue at hyperscale and consuming most of it on infrastructure.
+This was the first clean scoreboard on whether a half-trillion-dollar AI buildout converts into demand.
+Google's cloud growth and Microsoft's AI run-rate are the strongest evidence that the spend is finding customers.
+Meta's selloff is the market saying the bar rises with every capex hike.

 Reality check

 Capex is rising faster than the revenue it produces.
-Microsoft AI margins are pressured by infrastructure costs and product usage.
+Infrastructure costs pressure margins now; depreciation hits the income statement later.
 Saxo's read captured the problem cleanly: chips, servers, and power have to be paid in cash, not narrative.
-11 Depreciation hits the income statement next year regardless of whether demand materializes.
-Meta's 2027 guidance suggests this is not the peak of the buildout.
+11

 Why it matters